-- √ History 101.
+√ History 101.
 Pacific Century: The Emergence of Modern Pacific Asia.
 3 hrs.; 3 cr.
 Prereq/Coreq: English 125.

 Introduction to Asia and the Pacific area as we approach the twenty-first century.
-Themes in regional history emphasize the interac tion between cultures and nations and evaluate domestic, political, economic and cultural trends in what is called the Pacific Basin.
-Not offered on a regular basis.
-Availability to be determined by the - √ History 105.
+Themes in regional history emphasize the interaction between cultures and nations and evaluate domestic, political, economic and cultural trends in what is called the Pacific Basin.
+Not offered on a regular basis...

+√ History 105.
 The City in the Modern World.
 3 hrs.; 3 cr.
-Prereq/Coreq: English 125.
+Prereg/Coreq: English 125.

 The historical role of the city in the development of the modern world.

-Not offered on a regular basis.
-Availability to be determined by the department.
+Not offered on a regular basis..